Antonio-III/obsidian-notes/Movies.md

 Inside Man (2023) - Detective "bobby bones" goes undercover to to expose a mob boss "Roy Demeo".
 Was successful.
 Roy dies.
 "Gemini Longue" raided by cops.
 Based on a true story.

+Sorry to Bother You (2018) - Main character became a horse.
+It was a story about trying to get paid enough to live comfortably.
+The MC rose at his telemarketing job with his "white voice", leaving behind his friends that are on strike.
+He eventually got money, but lost Ice Spice (girlfriend).
+He decides to come back to his friends and Ice Spice, and leave his new life behind because he saw people becoming horses.
+8/10

 ## Shows